-This could be especially important if the bill in question is worth $150 or more, as a missed payment of more than $150 can be recorded as a default on your credit report if it’s 60 days overdue.
+Paying your telco and utility bills on time can also help improve your credit score.
+This is especially important if the bill in question is worth $150 or more.
+If the payment is more than $150 and at least 60 days overdue, then a default may be listed on your report.
 Defaults are one of the more significant black marks that can show up on a credit report.
-Consider setting up automatic payments to help you stay on top of your bills, and make sure to notify creditors, such as utility providers, if you move home so bills in your name aren’t going unopened.
-Many utility providers now allow customers to receive emails via email.
+Defaults will stay on your report for five years.
+Consider setting up automatic payments to help you stay on top of your bills, and make sure to notify phone and utility providers if you move home, so bills in your name aren’t going unopened.
+You could also ask your utility providers if you can receive your bills via email.

-Whether you‘re approved or not, the fact that you applied for a new credit or loan product will show up on your credit report, which in turn may affect your credit score.
-A lender may view previous credit applications as a negative when considering your request for credit, particularly if there are a lot of them in a short amount of time.
+Whether you get approved or not, the fact that you applied for a new credit or loan product will show up on your credit report, which in turn may affect your credit score.
+If you make multiple applications for credit within a short space of time, this can flag to lenders that you are in credit stress and may have a negative impact on your score.

-That being said, we’re talking mainly about additional credit here.
-Applying for credit in order to replace or better structure one of your current credit products, such as a balance transfer or personal loan taken out to consolidate debt, may ultimately help you get on top of your debt and improve your credit score in the process.
-However, that’s provided you use it as an opportunity to actually pay down your debt and not simply to move it around.
-Be careful with this strategy, though, as each credit application is still recorded on your credit report and lenders may still view it as a red flag if they see a pattern of lending applications.
+That being said, applying for credit to replace or better structure a credit product – such as taking out a credit card with a balance transfer offer or a personal loan to consolidate debt – may ultimately help you get on top of your debt, improving your credit score in the process.
+However, this would require you to genuinely pay down your debt, and not simply move it around.
+Be careful with this strategy, as each credit application is recorded on your credit report and lenders may still view it as a red flag if they see a pattern of lending applications.

 5. Check your credit report for any inaccuracies

-It could be worth going over your credit report with a fine-tooth comb to check that all the information listed is accurate.
-If your credit report does contain inaccuracies, it could be having a significant impact on your overall credit score.
+It could be worth checking your credit report carefully to ensure all the information listed is accurate.
+If your credit report does contain incorrect information, it could be having a significant impact on your overall credit score.

 Examples of potential credit report inaccuracies could include:

 - Incorrect debt amounts or duplicate debt listings